 15. We are in respectful agreement with the judgment, the basis of which is that unless the expenditure incurred on the R & D work relates to the undertaking/unit in question, the same cannot be apportioned to it.

 16. Mr. Suresh Kumar submitted that any research and development activity carried out by the head office would automatically ensure to the benefit of the units/industrial undertakings.
 He submitted that the head office itself does not manufacture any medicines, the benefit of the research and development would be utilized for manufacturing the products and the products would obviously be manufactured by the units.

 17. The submissions proceeds on an erroneous basis and does not take into consideration the facts of the case at all.
 As we noted earlier, in the present case, the said R & D activities were in relation to the new drugs.
 There is nothing to indicate that in the event of the assessee deciding to commercially exploit the benefits of the R & D work, the products would be manufactured by the said units.
 The fallacy in the submissions proceeds on the hypothetical basis that the said products would be manufactured by each of the units or any one of them.

 18. The fallacy also arises on account of an erroneous presumption that the benefit of any R & D activity can only be exploited by an enterprise utilizing the same in its manufacturing activities.
 That is not so.
 An enterprise can always assign the benefit thereof to a third party.
-It can always grant a licence in respect of any patent or design to a third party.
+It can always grant a license in respect of any patent or design to a third party.
 In that event, the other units would not derive any benefit in respect thereof.
 The presumption of a nexus between the R & D activities and the units is not well founded.